sentinel-official/docs/docs/node-setup/revenues.md

 In the [Node Dashboard](https://nodes.sentinel.co) each node features an indicator on the page, clearly indicating whether it has successfully passed the health check or not.
 Simply paste your `sentnode` address into the search bar.
 Furthermore, an alert system will be implemented to promptly notify node operators in the event that their node fails a health check, providing them with timely and actionable information.

-### 2 - Bursunode Website
+### 2 - Busurnode Website

-Navigate to xplore the [Bursurnode Website](https://sentinel.busurnode.com/) to access comprehensive statistics for both individual nodes and the entire network.
+Navigate to xplore the [Busurnode Website](https://sentinel.busurnode.com/) to access comprehensive statistics for both individual nodes and the entire network.

 ### 3 - Manual Check via API